Style guidelines¶

 columns should be broken into sub-expressions for improved readability anyway

-care of clang formatting automatically.
-The clang-format script will also
+care of formatting automatically.
+Clang-format will also

-enforce the use of “East const”, where the const
+enforce the use of “East const”, where the const keyword is always to

 the right of the type that it modifies.